 I was much more active as a teen, so it was a little easier to maintain a “chunky” status as opposed to an obese status, and I had no shortage of boyfriends.
-When I met Greg, though, and we got engaged, I got comfortable.
+When I met Greg, though, and we got married, I got comfortable.
 I was staying home with him all the time instead of going dancing or roller skating.
 We were new home owners, and we wanted to enjoy it!
 The weight began to slowly creep up, and then we had children.
-I kept my “baby weight” and then some, more and more with each kiddo, I’m ashamed to admit.
+I kept my “baby weight” and then some, more and more with each kiddo.
 When the kids were little, I still hadn’t yet realized that I was an emotional eater or that I used food to cope.
 I hadn’t learned that until later.
 But whether I was eating with friends & family or sneaking in unhealthy snacks and hiding the evidence, the food, beverages, and desserts I consumed in any given day was slowly killing me.
 Fast forward to 2004, and I had reached a new all-time high following the birth of our third daughter.
-I had reached a number I never thought I would see… a whopping 291 pounds!
+I had reached a number I never thought I would see… 291 pounds!

-That last baby girl is sixteen years old now, and I’ve definitely ridden the diet roller coaster more times than I can count.
+That last baby girl is seventeen years old now, and I’ve definitely ridden the diet roller coaster more times than I can count.
 It’s like I was a prisoner in this universe where I was the only one who kept reliving the same scenario over and over again, like Bill Murray in that movie Groundhog Day.
 Every time I started a new diet, I was excited and motivated, and I felt hopeful again.
 I would see results, but you know the story.
 As soon as I went back to “normal,” I would gain all the weight back plus some.
 I had eventually reached a point where I was maintaining around 275, and I thought that was it; that’s where I was going to be for the rest of my life.

 Because of my physical condition, I had incredibly low self-esteem.
 I was also filled with self-doubt, self-loathing, and self-condemnation.
 I knew how much I loved God, but I was riddled with guilt.
 I believed I must have loved food more than I loved Him, since I couldn’t seem to put my relationship with God before my relationship with a big bowl of chocolate marshmallow.
 My roller coaster rides included so many battles of the mind I thought I’d go insane!
-One minute I was having a conversation in my head about why I would regret giving in to the temptation in front of me, and the next I was beating myself up because I had done it again, anyway.
+One minute I was having a conversation in my head about why I would regret giving in to the temptation in front of me, and the next I was beating myself up because I had done it anyway.
 It was a vicious cycle that I couldn’t get out of no matter what I tried, and I became ashamed of the “secret sin” that I thought made me a bad Christian.